-Minors must present a birth certificate, drivers license, baptismal certificate or passport when applying for a working permit.
+Minors must present a birth certificate, driver's license, baptismal certificate or passport when applying for a working permit.
 School officials are required by law to see each applicant's proof of age before issuing a working permit.
-To obtain an employment certificate, a student accompanied by a parent - must see a secretary in the Fraklin Office between 8:30 a.m. and 4:00 p.m. during the school year and 8:00 a.m. and 3:00 p.m. during summer vacation.
+To obtain an employment certificate, a student - accompanied by a parent - must see a secretary in the Franklin Office between 8:30 a.m. and 4:00 p.m. during the school year and 8:00 a.m. and 3:00 p.m. during summer vacation.

-More information pertaining to student activities, school events and announcements may be found on the district web site (www.hempfieldsd.org).
+More information pertaining to student activities, school events and announcements may be found on the district website.